Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 Which neighborhoods will see the highest price growth in Rotterdam in 2026?

-As of early 2026, the Rotterdam neighborhoods expected to see the highest price growth are Katendrecht and Kop van Zuid in the Feijenoord district, Middelland and Lloydkwartier in Delfshaven, and Oude Noorden in the Noord district.
+As of early 2026, the Rotterdam neighborhoods best positioned for above-average price growth in 2026 are Katendrecht and Kop van Zuid (Feijenoord), Middelland and Nieuwe Westen (Delfshaven), and Oude Noorden and Bergpolder (Noord).

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Rotterdam.